celery/celery/CONTRIBUTING.rst

     To run the test suite

 By default, docker-compose will mount the celery and test folders in the docker container, allowing code changes and testing to be immediately visible inside the docker container.
+Environment variables, such as the broker and backend to use are also defined in the :file:`docker/docker-compose.yml` file.

 .. _`Docker`: https://www.docker.com/
 .. _`docker-compose`: https://docs.docker.com/compose/